sdkman/sdkman-db-migrations/README.md

 ## Scalafmt

-This build uses [scalafmt](https://scalameta.org/scalafmt/) for code formatting, and it is expected that all PRs are compliant. scalafmt will be executed automatically when the `run` task is invoked, although it can be run in isolation with:
+This build uses [scalafmt](https://scalameta.org/scalafmt/) for code formatting, and it is expected that all PRs are compliant.
+Scalafmt will be executed indirectly as a dependency of the `compileScala` task, although it may also be run directly with:

         $ ./gradlew scalafmt